enterspeedhq/enterspeed-docs/docs/integrations/clerk.md

 See required fields here: https://docs.clerk.io/reference/page-resource

 :::info
-Enterspeed will make sure to always set `id` and `type` so you don't need to map these properties.
+`id` is set automatically or by the options id if you use that, so you don't need to map this property.
 :::